Skip to main content

 Blitz

-Blitz is is a full-stack web framework built on top of NextJS, which means it preserves many of the core features like server-side rendering, static site generation, and automatic code splitting.
+Blitz is a full-stack web framework built on top of NextJS, which means it preserves many of the core features like server-side rendering, static site generation, and automatic code splitting.

 Furthermore, it is the NextJS toolkit that provides the necessary pieces to create feature-rich applications, adding features like authentication, a type-safe API layer, and many more.